Qovery/documentation/website/docs/using-qovery/integration/continuous-integration/gitlab-ci.md

 ---
-last_modified_on: "2022-12-20"
+last_modified_on: "2022-12-21"
-title: "Gitlab CI"
+title: "GitLab CI"
-description: "Learn how to connect Gitlab CI to Qovery"
+description: "Learn how to connect GitLab CI to Qovery"
 ---

+import Alert from '@site/src/components/Alert';

+import Assumptions from '@site/src/components/Assumptions';

 Using Gitlab CI with Qovery is super powerful and gives you the ability to manage the way that you want to deploy your applications.
 As the possibility are endless, I will share with you a couple of examples that you can use.
 Feel free to adapt them to your need.